waterlink/openproject-docker/README.md

 ## Installation

 First [install docker](https://www.docker.io/).
-Then do the following to build an openproject image (this may take some time):
+Then do the following to build an OpenProject image (this may take some time):

 ```
 $ git clone https://github.com/opf/openproject-docker.git